-In this movie, too, she has the same avatar, and like always, she nails the part.
-However, the point where movie proves that she is indeed the “reigning queen of kick-butt” is when a Nersylla stabs her with one of its pincers, yet she survives.
+In “Monster Hunter,” too, she has the same avatar, and like always, she nails the part.
+However, the point where movie proves that she is indeed the “reigning queen” is when a Nersylla stabs her with one of its pincers, yet she survives.
 As unreal as it is, we accept it because it is Milla Jovovich.
 Basically, there isn’t any monster that can kill her, is there?
 And that is why we love her so much.
 She is able to portray the pain of her wounds while carrying on her journey.
 And this never-give-up nature is what makes her character so attractive to us.
 Be that as it may, we all love to see Milla Jovovich kill some nasty monsters.

 The ending is totally like one of those to-be-continued action movies.
 Just when it seems that everything has returned to normal, the danger is back.
 Artemis has returned to her world and has been taken onboard a rescue aircraft.
 But just then, a Rathalos comes down on the aircraft, bringing it down.
 It has made it through the sandstorm portal and has now arrived in our world.
 And the only people who can stop this monster are in the other world.
 Or so it seemed until just in the nick of time, the hunter intervenes.